 Studies show while almost 50 per cent of science graduates in Australia are women, only 17 per cent of women occupy senior academic positions at research institutes and universities.

 How we are empowering women and supporting diversity

-- In 2018 we held our first NAIDOC week event and are at the start of our journey to develop a Reconciliation Action Plan.
+- We held our second NAIDOC week event in 2019 and are at the start of our journey to develop a Reconciliation Action Plan.